zowe/docs-site/docs/user-guide/mvd-configuration.md

 }
 ```

-Specify the following settings inside the **logLevels** object.

 All settings are optional.

 ### Zowe Application Server tracing

-To determine how the Zowe Application Server (`zlux-app-server`) is working, you can assign a logging level to one or more of the pre-defined logger names in the `server.json` file.
+To determine how the Zowe Application Server (`zlux-app-server`) is working, you can assign a logging level to one or more of the pre-defined logger names in the `zowe.yaml` or `server.json` file.

 The log prefix for the Zowe Application Server is **_zsf**, which is used by the server framework.
 (Applications and plug-ins that are attached to the server do not use the **_zsf** prefix.)